wp-plugins/youtube-channel/readme.txt

 == Changelog ==
 = 3.0.5 (2015-05-11) =
+* Add: Option to export global settings to JSON and add to Tools tab in settings button to download global settings JSON
 * Change: Update plugin features
 * Improved: Retrieve only fields which will be used for output w/o unused items to reduce
 * Improved: More micro optimizations